How Justin Turner, Chris Taylor became soul of L.A.'s postseason surge

 Taylor is hitting .286/.419/.657 in nine postseason games with three home runs and 10 runs scored.
 Turner is hitting .371/.476/.714 with four home runs and 14 RBIs and is perhaps in the midst of a historic postseason run.
 They've been so tough at the top of the lineup in leading the Dodgers to an 8-1 postseason record so far that even with regular No. 2 Corey Seager back on the roster, Dave Roberts kept them there and moved Seager down to sixth.

 Turner's career arc and postseason excellence have made him a fan favorite at Dodger Stadium.
 The fans started chanting "M-V-P!
 M-V-P!" during his final at-bat.
-He had a great quote to maybe explain why he's excelled so much this postseason.
+He had a great quote to maybe explain why he has excelled so much this postseason.

 "Sandy told me -- Koufax -- told me today, 162 is work.
 Once you get to the playoffs, it's fun.
 And I thought that was a pretty cool way to look at it," he said.